Skip to main content

 Verify permissions with preflight check

-Once you have applied grants, CES includes a preflight check in the UI that validates whether the Atlan service role has the required permissions before you start building.
+After applying grants, use the Configure tab in CES to run a preflight check and confirm the Atlan service role has everything it needs before you deploy.
 The preflight check verifies:

 • Authentication: the service account can connect to Snowflake with the configured credentials